-resource - string, optional The resource, e.g. the name of the table.
+resource - string or tuple, optional The resource, e.g. the name of the database, or a tuple of two strings containing the name of the database and the name of the table.
 Only some permissions apply to a resource.

 default - optional, True or False Should this permission check be default allow or default deny.